cosmos/cosmos-sdk/docs/core/context.md

 # Context

 The `context` is a data structure intended to be passed from function to function that carries information about the current state of the application.
-It provides an access to a virtual storage (a safe branch of the entire state) as well as useful objects and information like `gasMeter`, `block height`, `consensus parameters` and more. {synopsis}
+It provides an access to a branched storage (a safe branch of the entire state) as well as useful objects and information like `gasMeter`, `block height`, `consensus parameters` and more. {synopsis}

 ## Pre-requisites Readings